obsidiansystems/ledger-app-tezos/README.md

 #### ledgerblue

-Within the virtualenv environment, use pip to install the [`ledgerblue` Python package][pypi-ledgerblue].
+Within the virtualenv environment -- making sure that `(ledger)` is showing up before your prompt -- use pip to install the `ledgerblue` [Python package][pypi-ledgerblue].
 This will install the Ledger Python packages into the virtualenv; they will be available only in a shell where the virtualenv has been activated.